MediaComem/comem-archidep/ex/sftp-deployment.md

 define('DB_PORT', '3306');
 ```

+> :gem: The `index.php` file **on the server** must be modified.
+There are
+> several ways you can do this:
+>
+> * Edit the file locally, then copy it to the server again using your SFTP
+>   client like FileZilla.
+> * Edit the file directly on the server with `nano` or `vim`.
+> * Some SFTP clients allow you to open a remote file in your local editor.
+In
+>   FileZilla, right-click a file, select View/Edit, then choose your favorite
+>   editor.
+Make your changes and save the file.
+FileZilla should automatically
+>   prompt you to upload the changes.

 ## :exclamation: Run the PHP development server

 Also in the uploaded directory on the server, run a [PHP development